pasu/pasu.github.io/_pages/about.md

   image: prof_pic.jpg
   address:

-news: true # includes a list of news items
+News: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---